GabrieleDetomaso/TheConsequencesOfCovid19/README.md

 Small Data mining project that aims to find meaningful clusters and frequent patterns into a dataset of Spanish families which lived the covid19 pandemic

 # Repository structure
-There are several notebook, the number define the execution order
+There are several python notebooks, the number define the execution order
 Fields:
 - **Array_saved** contains the dataset csv files after some elaborations.
 - **Clustering_results** contains the clusters csv files for each clustering methods.